huggingface/blog/diffusers-coreml.md

 With these, it took 18s to generate one image with the Core ML version of Stable Diffusion v1.4 🤯.

-Each model repo is organized in a tree structure that provides all these different variants:
+Each model repo is organized in a tree structure that provides these different variants:

 ```
 coreml-stable-diffusion-v1-4